Does Deep Active Learning Work in the Wild?: Problem Setting

-\textbf{The pool ratio hyperparameter, $\gamma$.} We define the \textit{pool ratio} as $\gamma = N_{U}/k$.
+\paragraph{The pool ratio hyperparameter, $\gamma$} We define the \textit{pool ratio} as $\gamma = N_{U}/k$.
 By definition, $N_{U}$ and $k$ are hyperparameters of pool-based problems, and therefore $\gamma$ also is.
 While one could, in principle, vary $N_{U}$ and $k$ independently, this is not often done in practice.
 Typically $k$ is set as small as possible, limited by computational resources.
-This leaves $N_{U}$ as the major free hyperparameter, however, prior research has found that its impact depends strongly upon its size relative to $k$ \cite{kee2018query, tsymbalov2018dropout, kading2018active}, encoded in $\gamma$.
-Given a fixed value of $k$, a larger value of $N_{U}$ can lead to the discovery of points with larger values of $q(x)$ because the input space is sampled more densely; however, larger $N_{U}$ also tends to increase the similarity of the points, so that they provide the same information to the model - a problem sometimes called mode collapse \cite{burbidge2007active, ren2021survey, kee2018query}.
-In the limit as $N_{U} \rightarrow \infty$ all of the $k$ selected query points will be located near the same $x \in \mathcal{X}$ that has the highest value of $q(x)$.
-This tradeoff is illustrated in Fig. \ref{img:pool_ratio_schematic}(a-b) for a simple problem.
+This leaves $N_{U}$ as the major free hyperparameter; however, prior research has found that its impact depends strongly on its size relative to $k$ \cite{kee2018query, tsymbalov2018dropout, kading2018active}, encoded in $\gamma$.
+Given a fixed value of $k$, increasing $N_{U}$ can lead to the discovery of points with higher values of $q(x)$ due to denser sampling of the input space.
+However, a larger $N_{U}$ also increases the similarity of the points, which provides redundant information to the model - a problem referred to as mode collapse \cite{burbidge2007active, ren2021survey, kee2018query}.
+In the limit as $N_{U} \rightarrow \infty$, all of the $k$ selected query points will be located near the same $x \in \mathcal{X}$ that has the highest value of $q(x)$.
+This tradeoff is illustrated in \cref{img:pool_ratio_schematic} for a simple problem, and has also been noted in \cite{cacciarelli2024active}.

 In most real-world settings, there is a substantial quantity of unlabeled data (often infinite), and the user has the freedom (or burden) of choosing a suitable $\gamma$ setting for their problem by varying the size of $U$.
 Crucially, and as we show in our experiments, choosing a sub-optimal $\gamma$ value can result in poorer performance than naive random sampling.
-This isn't necessarily a problem if either (i) one $\gamma$ setting works across most problems or, alternatively, (ii) $\gamma$ can be optimized on new problems without using labels.
+This is not necessarily a problem if either (i) one $\gamma$ setting works across most problems or, alternatively, (ii) $\gamma$ can be optimized on new problems without using labels.
 To the best of our knowledge, there is no method for optimizing $\gamma$ on a new problem without running multiple trials of AL to find the best one (i.e., collecting labels), defeating the purpose of AL in real-world settings.
 Furthermore, the value of $\gamma$ varies widely across the literature, suggesting that suitable settings for $\gamma$ indeed vary across problems (see supplement for a list).